This post is about how people nurture vs. control in relationships and why nurture is essential for developing our full potential.

 The Ideal Relationships Help Us Flourish, Not Just Survive

 And this is how I think most of us want to live.
 We don’t want to just survive or just eke out the bare minimum of existence.
 Rather, we want to thrive and grow like gangbusters.
-We want to develop all our human capacities.
+And we want to develop all our human capacities.

 We have capacities for compassion, creativity, love, wisdom, reason, justice, just to name a few.